 - Business Cards or glossy card stock

 The Nunn Design Findings are oxidized to provide the antique look to the precious metal plating.
-The oxidization, when it comes into contact with the Crystal Clay could change the color of the clay.
+The oxidization, when it comes into contact with the Epoxy Clay could change the color of the clay.
 To avoid this, clean the findings thoroughly prior to applying the clay.
 Get the tip of a Q-Tip wet with rubbing alcohol and clean away any of the blackened oxidization on both sizes of the Bar Earring.

 While wearing gloves, pinch off two equal sized balls of Part A and Part B and blend together fully until the clay is no longer marbled and uniform in color.
 You have approximately 90-120 minutes of working time before the clay starts to harden, so take your time.
 Once the clay is thoroughly mixed, remove your gloves to make it easier to work with the clay.
 For this tutorial, I mixed a small lentil sized ball of both Part A and B of clay.
-If the Crystal Clay is really sticky, let it sit for 15 minutes.
+If the Epoxy Clay is really sticky, let it sit for 15 minutes.
 This time will allow the freshly mixed clay to have time to set-up a bit, resulting in a much easier clay to manage.

 For each pair of earrings pinch off two pea size balls of clay and roll them into smooth balls using the palm of your hand and fingers.
 It will take time to get just the right amount of clay that you will need to cover the full surface of the Bar Earrings, so be patient if you have to remove excess clay or a need add more.

 Press the small smooth round ball of clay into a thin long thin patty with your fingertips.
 Create the patty to be a little longer in length than the bar earring.